 The First Cryptocurrency

 Bitcoin is the first cryptocurrency.
 But what does that mean?
 What exactly is a cryptocurrency?
 Cryptocurrencies are currencies that are built on top of mathematical principles derived from cryptography rather than being based on a centralized company or organization.
 Conventional currencies like cash, credit cards, and Paypal are all founded around some government organization or a corporation.
-They’re trusted and accepted because the have the backing and stamp of approval of some group rich or powerful enough to back up their promises.
+They’re trusted and accepted because they have the backing and stamp of approval of some group rich or powerful enough to back up their promises.
 If the company or organization fails or makes poor decisions, the value of the currency or financial service that they provide may be diminished or disappear entirely.

-Cryptocurrencies, on the other hand, are based on trusting in the underlying principles and mathematics of cryptography.
+Cryptocurrencies, on the other hand, are based on trust in the underlying principles and mathematics of cryptography.
 In cryptography, there are several mathematical problems that are easy to solve in one direction but difficult or impossible to solve in reverse.
 One example is the “factoring problem”, which says that it’s really easy to calculate the product of two large prime numbers given the numbers (you just multiply them together) but it’s very hard to determine the two numbers given the product.
 In fact, the best way to do so right now is to keep trying to divide the product with different numbers until you find one that works.
 That can take a long time and is the basis for some of the security on the Internet.

 Another commonly used problem is called the discrete logarithm problem.
 This problem is based on the easiness of exponentiation and the hardness of its opposite, logarithms.
 Given numbers a and b, it’s easy to calculate a to the power of b (you just multiply a together b times).
 However, it’s very difficult to calculate b given a and the result of the exponentiation.
 Like the factoring problem, the best way to solve the problem is to guess values of b until you stumble across the correct one.
 If b is large enough, this takes a very long time.

-The trust that cryptocurrencies puts in cryptography is that no-one has found a better way to solve these problems (and they’ve definitely tried).
+The trust that cryptocurrencies put in cryptography is that no-one has found a better way to solve these problems (and they’ve definitely tried).
 Cryptocurrency is designed so that someone who wants to attack the system needs to spend a large amount of time and computational resources guessing possible solutions to these and other problems until they stumble across an acceptable answer.
 Since the difficulty of the problems is easily adjustable (by using bigger numbers), it is easy to design the problems so that finding a solution is impossible in a reasonable amount of time.